daltonmatos/kk2-firmware/Readme.txt

 For CPPM (aka.
 PPM) you'll only use the throttle input connector.
 For S.Bus you must use the throttle input connector.
 This requires a special inverter cable to be used (HobbyKing PRODUCT ID: 297000004).
 For Satellite units you must use the throttle input connector.
 This requires a special converter cable to be used (HobbyKing PRODUCT ID: 297000005).

+An experimental 'Serial Link' mode is also available where the throttle pin is used for serial input and the aileron pin is used for serial output.
+An external KK2 controller, running my 'Port Expander' firmware, is required.

 The correct RX mode must be selected to match your receiver's output mode.
 Select "Initial Setup" from the KK2 menu and then choose "Select RX Mode" from the SETUP screen to access this setting.
 A restart will be required after an RX mode change.